bluemaex/home-assistant-addons/victoriametrics/DOCS.md

 6. Adapt your Configuration to your liking (Retention Time, Additional Configuration, Home Assistant)
 7. Start with long term tracking 👍

-## Data Storage

-If you run the full Server the VictoriaMetrics TSDB Data is stored in `/share/victoria-metrics-data` provided by the Home Assistant OS to make individual backups easy.

-If you choose the VMAgent, the temporary data is stored in `/share/vmagent-data`.
-Which can be backuped the same way.

 ## HomeAssistant

 To send data from Home Assistant to VictoriaMetrics, you can use either the [InfluxDB](https://www.home-assistant.io/integrations/influxdb/) or [Prometheus](https://www.home-assistant.io/integrations/prometheus/) integration.